Disclaimer:

 How the Pricing Actually Works

-Whereas Social Champ offers a per-channel model.
+Social Champ, on the other hand, strictly offers a per-channel model.

 Features That Matter for Your Workflow

+As you know, both tools cover the basics you expect.
 You get scheduling, calendar views, analytics, and team approvals.
 But they shine in different areas.

 Making Your Decision